 [Note: "System" here doesn't necessarily mean anything formal.
 In fact, a lot of businesses don't have a serious company spending policy or process in place.
 And even if they do, not everyone knows what it is or how it works.]

 Or perhaps the employee has access to a company credit card.
-If so, every purchase details and proofs of payment still need to go to finance, who then have manually verify and reconcile each.
+If so, every purchase details and proofs of payment still need to go to finance, who then have to manually verify and reconcile each.

 The same goes for supplier invoices.
 Even if the marketing team (for example) handles the communication side, finance or procurement still needs to process every invoice and ensure that suppliers get paid.